-We study the role of material and psychological constraints to investment and asset accumulation for people living in poverty in Western Kenya using a four-arm randomised experiment.
-We provide empirical microfoundations to the idea that people living in poverty may lack opportunities to build their "capacity to aspire" (Appadurai, 2013): to set higher aspirations to improve their socioeconomic position and plan to achieve these goals.
+We study the role of material and psychological constraints to investment and asset accumulation for people living in poverty in Western Kenya.
+We provide empirical microfoundations for the idea that people living in poverty may lack opportunities to build their "capacity to aspire" (Appadurai, 2013): to set higher aspirations to improve their socioeconomic position and plan to achieve these goals.
 The idea is important because psychological constraints could be one channel through which adverse historical conditions of discrimination and segregation persist and perpetuate contemporary poverty (Durlauf, 1996).
-That these mechanisms are psychological does not imply that the disadvantaged are morally responsible for their situation.
-Rather, understanding these mechanisms can improve the design of interventions to target poverty.

-We provide compelling evidence that aspirational capacity can be easily and cost-effectively built.
-We show that a short, scalable workshop targeted at psychological constraints has large effects on economic outcomes 17 months later.
+We provide compelling evidence that aspirational capacity can be easily built at low cost: a short, scalable workshop targeted at aspirations and long-term planning has large effects on economic outcomes 17 months later.
 The workshop teaches people to set higher aspirations and medium-term goals; plan concrete, immediate steps to begin working toward those goals; and anticipate obstacles.
-It takes one session and does not require specially qualified facilitators.
 In a cluster-randomised, placebo-controlled trial in 415 villages, we find the workshop increases recipients' economic investment and downstream outcomes: they work and invest more, leading to higher revenue, asset wealth, and consumption.
-We show the intervention likely works by increasing participants' aspirations and expectations: the long-term goals they choose and aim for, and their beliefs about what future is possible.
+We show the workshop likely works by increasing participants' aspirations and expectations: the long-term goals they choose and aim for, and their beliefs about what future is possible.